wout/rosetta/docs/set_the_current_locale.md

 ## Globally
 If no value is set, the value of the `Rosetta.default_locale` macro will be used.
-This macro will first look if `Rosetta::DEFAULT_LOCALE` is defined, and if it is not, it will fall back to an internal value (`:en`).
+This macro will look at the `Rosetta::DefaultLocale` annotation which has `:en` as the default value.

 Defining the current locale is done as follows: